 The Knee Injury and Osteoarthritis Outcome Score (KOOS)

-In order to follow patients after trauma and gain insight into their changing symptoms and function over time, a measure was needed to help capture patient outcomes at different intervals, not just in the short or long term.
-Thus, KOOS was born.
+The development of the KOOS was based on the idea that traumatic knee injuries often cause simultaneous damage to multiple structures (ligaments, menisci, cartilage, etc.) which frequently leads to the development of osteoarthritis in later life.
+In order to follow patients after a trauma and gain insight into their changing symptoms and function over time, a measure was needed to help capture patient outcomes at different intervals, not just in the short or long term.
+Thus, the KOOS was born.

-The main advantage of the KOOS PROM is its widespread use in both research and clinical settings.
+The main advantage of the KOOS is its widespread use in both research and clinical settings.
 Additionally, because this measure was predicated on the WOMAC survey and contains many of the same questions, a WOMAC score can be calculated from the KOOS questionnaire.

 From a practical standpoint, the KOOS survey presents some challenges.
-It’s much longer than other questionnaires and takes patients a considerable amount of time to fill out.
-In addition, compared to other tools the scoring system is quite complicated and can be very labor intensive and time-consuming.
+It is much longer than other questionnaires and takes patients a considerable amount of time to complete.
+The scoring system is quite complicated and can be very labor and time consuming when compared to other measures.

-If this can be overlooked, the KOOS questionnaire is an excellent tool that’s quickly becoming the instrument of choice for the total knee replacement patient population.
-In addition to gaining popularity in the orthopedic surgery community, KOOS is now being recognized by insurance companies as a way to evaluate indications for joint replacement candidates and to quantify the success of total knee replacement outcomes.
+If this can be overlooked, the KOOS questionnaire is an excellent measure that has quickly become the instrument of choice for the total knee replacement patient population.
+In addition to gaining popularity in the orthopedic surgery community, the KOOS survey is being recognized by insurance companies as a way to evaluate indications for joint replacement candidates and to quantify the success of total knee replacement outcomes.